2020 Farmers’ Market Guide

 6) Vendors with a business or store front (outside of the historic downtown) selling the same items will not be permitted to participate.
 Exceptions may be made by the MSD director or the market manager.

-7) Refrigeration is available.
-Electricity may be available when arranged by the seller and a willing downtown merchant.
-Please consult with MSD director or the market manager.
+7) Refrigeration is not available, while at the fairgrounds..
+Electricity is limited and may be available when arranged by the seller.
+Electricity will be available for returning vendors first Please consult with MSD director or the market manager.

 9) The Market Manager(s) and/or Main Street Director is responsible for space assignments, public safety, and enforcement of the market rules.
 Spaces will be assigned with consideration to the length of time at the Market, continuity, product presentation, and the best interests of the entire market.
 If you have a concern or complaint regarding market rules please submit your complaint to the market manager in writing and it will be reviewed with the market manager, the president of Main Street Delaware’s Board of Directors and the Executive Director.
 Please note that all rules are subject to change based upon the overall betterment of the market and downtown Delaware.
-Vendors are permitted to double park in order to unload & load for the market.
-This should take no longer than 10– 15 minutes.
-Please use flashers and observe great caution.
-After unloading, please park in a rear parking lots so nearby parking spaces are available for market customers and brick and mortar businesses.
-On street parking in the downtown is forbidden.
+At the temporary Fairgrounds market location, vendors may sell from their vehicle tailgates.
+Vendors may park head-in at their assigned location as directed by Main Street representatives and set up tables, tents, etc. as needed around their tailgate.
+Please maintain an open space of at least two vehicle widths between you and your neighbors, and err on the side of greater, not less, physical separation.
+Please notify Main Street in advance if you need to have more than one vehicle at your vendor location.
+Vendors will be permitted to temporarily park and unload vehicles at their locations during setup times; those vehicles should be moved to the public parking area prior to the market opening.

 10) Market prices for all items must be visibly posted.
 All growers are responsible for setting their own prices.
 Price setting will never be allowed.
 If you are selling items by exact weight, you must have access to an inspected scale.